1. FINANCIAL RESULTS

 Related Party Transactions:

-The particulars of contracts or arrangements with the Related Parties' referredto in sub-section (1) of Section 188 of the Act are furnished in Note No.32 of the Notesforming part of the financialstatements for FY16-17 forming a part of the Annual Report.The particulars of Related Party Transactions as required u/s sec 134(3)(p) and 134(3)(n) in the prescribed format isattached to this Report as Annexure 8.
+The particulars of contracts or arrangements with the Related Parties' referredto in sub-section (1) of Section 188 of the Act are furnished in Note No.32 of the Notesforming part of the financial statements for FY17-18 forming a part of the Annual Report.The particulars of Related Party Transactions as required u/s sec 134(3)(Rs) in theprescribed format is attached to this Report as Annexure 8.

 In terms of Regulation 34(2) of the SEBI (Listing Obligations & DisclosureRequirements) Regulations 2015 the Management Discussion and Analysis Report forms partof this Annual Report.

 As required under the Companies Act 2013 Regulation 34 read with Schedule V of theSEBI (Listing Obligations & Disclosure Requirements) Regulations 2015 and HousingFinance Companies Corporate Governance (National Housing Bank) Directions 2016the Report of Directors on Corporate Governance' for the year FY17-18 is placed inthis Annual Report.

 The said Report covers in detail the Corporate Governance Philosophy of the CompanyBoard Diversity Directors appointment and remuneration declaration by IndependentDirectors Board evaluation familiarisation programme vigil mechanism etc. The AuditorsCertificate on Corporate Governance is provided with this report as Annexure 1.

 Business Responsibility Report:

 The SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 mandatesinclusion of Business Responsibility Report (BRR) in the prescribed format as a part ofthe Annual Report for top 500 listed entities based on the market capitalisation.
 Incompliance with the said Regulations the BRR is provided as a part of this Report asAnnexure 7.

-In terms of Regulation 17(10) of the SEBI (Listing Obligations & DisclosureRequirement) Regulations 2015 read with the SEBI Circular No. SEBI/HO/CFD/CMD/CIR/P/2017/004 dated January 5 2017 your Company has put in place the Boardand Directors Evaluation Policy laying down a framework for evaluation of the Board itsCommittees and of the individual directors with defined attributes for evaluation.
+In terms of Regulation 17(10) of the SEBI (Listing Obligations & DisclosureRequirement) Regulations 2015 read with the SEBI Circular No. SEBI/HO/CFD/CMD/CIR/P/2017/004 dated January 5 2017 your Company has put in place the Boardand Director's Evaluation Policy' laying down a framework for evaluation of the Board itsCommittees and of the individual directors with defined attributes for evaluation.
 Theresults of the evaluation exercise will be shared with the Board in subsequent BoardMeeting(s) including listing of the identified strengths areas of improvement andactions to be taken if any.

-The performance of the Company is keenly viewed by our shareholders stake-holderscustomers banks peer groups and the general public.
+The prime focus of your Company would be growth with quality.
 The onus of maintaininghigh standards is a formidable challenge however your Company is confident of meeting thesame.

 Your Directors acknowledge and appreciate the guidance and support extended by all theRegulatory authorities including National Housing Bank (NHB) Insurance Regulatory andDevelopment Authority of India (IRDAI) Securities Exchange Board of India (SEBI)Ministry of Corporate Affairs (MCA) Registrar of Companies Karnataka the StockExchanges and the NSDL and CDSL.

 Your Directors thank the Rating Agencies ICRA CARE India Ratings & Research Ltd.(FITCH) the Registrars & Share Transfer Agents Debenture Trustees and Trustees ofpublic deposits of your Company Government(s) local/ statutory authorities and allothers for their whole-hearted support during the year and look forward to their continuedsupport in the years ahead.

 Your Directors value the professionalism of all the employees who have provedthemselves in a challenging environment and whose efforts have stood the Company in goodstead and taken it to present level.

 |For and on behalf of the Board of Directors || |

 |Place: Bengaluru ||K N Prithviraj |

-|Date : May 15 2017 ||Chairman |
+|Date : June 02 2018 ||Chairman |